-If you are going to visit Amsterdam and need to know where you can find the best places to enjoy a light breakfast or a badass brunch, then look no further.
+If you visit Amsterdam and need to know where you can find the best places to enjoy a light breakfast or a badass brunch, then look no further.
 Amsterdam is a charming city with tons of great food options – many of which I’ve had the good fortune to sample.

 So let’s cut right to it; here are our favorite places to grab breakfast bites in town.